 New translation, the Magna Carta

-Cause, chance and Bayesian statistics is one in a series of documents showing how to apply empiric reasoning to social and psychological problems..
+cause, chance and Bayesian statistics - Bayes theory for conditional and marginal probabilities is one in a series of documents showing how to apply empiric reasoning to social and psychological problems..

 Introduction

-Bayes [1], Thomas 1702-1761.
-An English theologian and mathematician who was the first to use probability assessments inductively.
+Bayes [1], Thomas 1702-1761. was an English theologian and mathematician who was the first to use probability assessments inductively.
 That is, calculating the probability of a new event on the basis of earlier probability estimates which have been derived from empiric data.

 Bayes set down his ideas on probability in “Essay Towards Solving a Problem in the Doctrine of Chances” (1763, published posthumously).
 That work became the basis of a statistical technique, now called Bayesian statistics.